 - Café Mezzaluna: Serves breakfast, lunch, and dinner, specializing in Italian and American dishes.
 It serves the best omelet I've had anywhere.

-- It's Italia: Out of this world, braised beef short ribs and polenta.
-It's Italia is in downtown Half Moon Bay.
+- It’s Italia: Braised beef short ribs and polenta are out of this world.
+It’s Italia is in downtown Half Moon Bay.

-- Duarte's Tavern: Located in Pescadero, Duarte's was built in 1894 by Frank Duarte.
-The family has operated the tavern and restaurant since that time.
+- Duarte’s Tavern: Located in Pescadero, Duarte’s Tavern was built in 1894 by Frank Duarte.
+The family has operated the tavern and restaurant since then.
 You can enjoy traditional tavern food and California Casual fare.
-Ingredients come from the kitchen-garden out-back or farms within a 10-mile radius.
+Ingredients come from the kitchen garden out back or farms within a 10-mile radius.

 Where to Sleep in Half Moon Bay

 One of the best things to do when traveling should be your lodging.
-You'll be spoiled for choice while in HMBC.
+You’ll be spoiled by choice while at HMBC.
 Hotels, motels, B&Bs, resorts, vacation rentals, RV parks, and campgrounds line the coast and CA HWY 1.
 In addition, you may choose from oceanfront, redwood, or inland agriculture environments.
-You'll be able to find accommodations for all needs and budgets.
+You’ll be able to find accommodations for all needs and budgets.

-My favorite hotel is Oceano Hotel and Spa.
-It has location, location, location, among its many attributes.
+My favorite hotel is the Oceano Hotel and Spa.
+Its many attributes include location, location, location.
 Walking into the harbor-front lobby, there is a sense of cool and calm.

 For a luxurious splurge, book Ritz-Carlton, Half Moon Bay.
 This legendary resort is outstanding in every way.
 The property, service, amenities, and view are among the finest you can experience anywhere.